 People who travel are exposed to many different environments.
-Washington County's Environmental Health Program licenses and inspects all tourist facilities in this county to protect the health and safety of the public.
-Licensing and inspecting these facilities helps assure a safe and pleasant stay for everyone using these facilities.
-Routine inspections include the evaluation of the facility's water supply, sewage disposal, plumbing, toilet facilities, garbage and refuse disposal, insect and rodent control, swimming pools, laundry rooms, and food service.
+Washington County Environmental Health licenses and inspects all tourist facilities in this county to protect the health and safety of the public.
+Routine inspections include the evaluation of the facility's water supply, sewage disposal, plumbing, toilet facilities, garbage and refuse disposal, insect and rodent control, swimming pools, laundry rooms and food service.

-Tourist facilities include travelers' accommodations, hostels, picnic parks, recreation parks, and organizational camps, facilities must be in compliance with Oregon Administrative Rules (OAR).
+Tourist facilities include travelers' accommodations, hostels, picnic parks, recreation parks and organizational camps.

-Travelers' Accommodations (OAR 333-029) - Establishment (not a Hostel) which has rooms, apartments, or sleeping facilities that are rented, or kept for rent, on a daily or weekly basis to travelers or transients.
+Travelers' Accommodations (OAR 333-029) - Establishment (not a hostel) that has rooms, apartments or sleeping facilities that are rented, or kept for rent, on a daily or weekly basis to travelers or transients.

 Hostels (OAR 333-029) - Establishment having beds rented, or kept for rent, on a daily basis to travelers for a charge or fee paid, or to be paid, for rental, or use of facilities which are operated, managed, or maintained under the sponsorship of a nonprofit organization which holds a valid exemption from federal income taxes under 26 SC Sec.
 501.